Do you accept international students?

 When will I be notified of my admission status?

-All applicants will be notified by mail or email approximately four weeks after the interview date.
-Status updates will be mailed to you about four weeks after each interview session or as soon as decisions are made.
+All applicants will be notified by email approximately 2-3 weeks after the interview date.
+Status updates will be emailed to you about 2-3 weeks after each interview session or as soon as decisions are made.
 The School does not release status information over the telephone.